rmn20/Talkit/README.md

 ## Not Implemented Yet - TODO:.
 * Add ?import="file.json" to import a graph from disk.
-* Add the ability to make a node a starting node.
 * Display the Id of the node on each node.